austinhuang0131/joinmatrix/guide.md

 ### Set up own homeserver, or join an existing homeserver?

 <div class="flash">
   The "default" Matrix homeserver is <code>matrix.org</code>, which is used by 35% of all Matrix users <a href="https://matrix.org/blog/2020/01/02/on-privacy-versus-freedom">as estimated in 2020</a>.
-Although it is okay to use it (and you can try out Matrix quickly), it is highly encouraged to choose a different homeserver (or run your own) for long-term usage, as it serves the spirit of decentralization promoted by the Matrix protocol, and also because <code>matrix.org</code> is occasionally overloaded (though performance has improved in recent times).
+Although it is okay to use it (and you can try out Matrix quickly with it), it is highly encouraged to choose a different homeserver (including running your own) for long-term usage, as it serves the spirit of decentralization promoted by the Matrix protocol, and also because <code>matrix.org</code> is occasionally overloaded (though performance has improved in recent times) and behind Cloudflare (which is a security risk).
 </div>
 <br>
 If you have hosting, and have the technical skills required to host an internet-facing program, then you can try setting up your own homeserver[^6].
 The dominant homeserver implementation is [Synapse](https://github.com/matrix-org/synapse/).
 See [installation instructions](https://matrix.org/docs/guides/installing-synapse).
 It may be possible to run a homeserver for free [with Oracle Cloud](https://matrix.org/docs/guides/free-small-matrix-server).